smokemoney81/FishmasterKIv2-Netlify/replit.md

 The application includes a basic user system with profile management.
 The object storage system implements a flexible ACL framework supporting various access group types (user lists, email domains, group membership, subscriptions) with configurable permissions.

 ## Mobile-First Design
 The frontend is designed with a mobile-first approach, featuring a bottom navigation bar, responsive layouts, and touch-friendly interactions.
 The UI adapts seamlessly between mobile and desktop viewports.
+The app includes a splash screen with animated fish elements and gradient backgrounds that serves as the entry point before accessing the main application.

+## User Interface & Theming
+The application features a dark theme with a custom underwater aesthetic, using cyan and blue accent colors throughout.
+The splash screen includes animated elements and a gradient background that matches the user's design vision.
+Custom icons provided by the user are integrated throughout the application interface.

 # External Dependencies